Pomax/reddit-image-catch-up/README.md

-This is a simple [node.js](https://nodejs.org) script that will automatically download all new images posted to your favourite image subreddits since the last time you checked.
+This is a simple [node.js](https://nodejs.org) script that will automatically download all new images posted to your favourite public image subreddits (based on the subreddit RSS feed) since the last time you checked.

 It can be run manually, or (which makes more sense) in a crob job that runs every hour or something to set up a persistent catch-up